camilochs/web/index.md

 My areas of interest are:

-* Hybrid metaheuristics
+* Hybrid Metaheuristics
-* Combinatorial optimization
+* Combinatorial Optimization
 * Artificial Intelligence
-* Theory of programming languages and compilers
-* Philosophy of computer science
+* Philosophy of Computer Science